 Why The Ego Is Bound To Suffering

-The ego, which is inherently unstable, since it has no grounding in permeance and Absolute Truth (and is composed of fleeting illusions/perceptions and factors), creates a limited sense of “I” focused on obsessive “self-preservation” (in the sense of both physical preservation and identity preservation), and it maintains a “sense of other” in relationship to all of creation in order to sustain a feeling of separateness and over-importance focused on “staying alive” (in concept and in form).
-Because of its limited, fleeting nature, not grounded in anything tangible or eternal, the ego sense-of-self feels separate from the rest of existence as opposed to inseparable and unified with everything as one (yes, even in a unique expression that paradoxically stands in its completion alone).
-And, due to these feelings of separation, the ego-constructed sense-of-self fails to see or live the greater Reality of the True Self that is incorruptible by objects and/or experience and is unlimited, and eternal in nature.
+The ego, which is inherently unstable, since it is composed of fleeting illusions/perceptions and fluctuating external factors for its “existence,” creates a limited sense of “I” focused on obsessive “self-preservation” (in the sense of both physical preservation and identity preservation), and, due to fear and craving, it maintains a “sense of other” in relationship to all of creation in order to sustain a feeling of individuality and over-importance focused on its own existence and “survival” (in both concept and form) above all else.

-Focused primarily on survival (of the body in the physical world and the “identity” on the mental plane), the ego often compulsively seeks pleasure and avoids pain, and is led by attractions and repulsed by aversions based on unconscious and outdated animal drives developed from past stored memories/experiences (individually and collectively).
-The ego sense-of-self exists in a state of clouded perception (and acts accordingly) for the sake of maintaining cohesion and perceived, but impossible, “permanence,” and social relevance/”importance,” and or “value” in society.
+Again, focused primarily on survival (of the body in the physical world and its “identity” on the mental/social plane), the ego, as mentioned before, often compulsively seeks pleasure and avoids pain, and is led by attractions and repulsed by aversions based on unconscious and outdated animal drives developed from past stored memories/experiences (individually and collectively) within its species, culture, society, and so forth.
+The ego sense-of-self exists in a state of clouded perception, and, tied to the body-mind, compels the manifested form that it identifies with to act accordingly for the sake of maintaining cohesion and perceived, but impossible, “permanence,” “importance,” and/or “worth” in reference to “others.”